GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/WorkInteractivelyOnCI.rst

         ## limits ssh access and adds the ssh public key for the user which triggered the workflow
         limit-access-to-actor: true
         ## limits ssh access and adds the ssh public keys of the listed GitHub users
-        limit-access-to-users: userName
+        limit-access-to-users: GitHubLogin

 The action should be added after whichever step triggers an error.
 In case of a build failure it is best to add the action after the `build, test and deploy` step.
 It is also important to prevent the job to exit upon failure.
-Thus, it is suggested to comment the following lines in the `build, test and deploy` step.
+For instance, it is suggested to comment the following lines in the `build, test and deploy` step.

 .. code-block:: console
-    # set -e
+    set -e

 .. code-block:: console
-    # exit ${EXIT_STATUS}
+    exit ${EXIT_STATUS}

 You can now commit the changes and push them to your remote branch.